hanshihchi/P2-Financial-Management-Tool-FP/README.md

         - Prompt: (code) (Error) Help me fix the error
       - Used for writing README.md(Features, etc)
         - Prompt: write a README for my project(Feature, structure, etc)
-      - Used for writing hypothetical example in FP_Demonstration.md
+      - Used for writing hypothetical examples in FP_Demonstration.md
-        - Prompt: (code) Provide an hypothetical example that would break the concept
+        - Prompt: (code) Provide a hypothetical example that would break the concept
         - Verified through understanding the concepts